Who Has the Right of Way in Florida?

 Remember, even if you have the right-of-way in a situation under Florida law, you’re still required to do everything possible to avoid an accident.

-What to do if you’ve been injured by someone who failed to give you the right-of-way
+What to do if you’ve been injured by someone who failed to follow the Right of Way Laws in Florida.

 If you get injured in a traffic accident because someone else failed to properly yield you the right-of-way, then you will have a strong case to recover damages, and can refer to our guide about what to do after a car accident that’s not your fault